 - In the same way, lack of separation shouts "hobby" to the IRS.
 And the IRS is quick to deny deductions and losses for hobbies.
 If you want the IRS to look at your business as legitimate and not a hobby, keep business and personal separate.

-- Clearly designate your business deductions and income.
+- Your business deductions and income aren't clearly designated.
 If you want to be able to claim expenses as deductions, you must be able to show that these deductions were for business purposes.
 Trying to sort through your personal records at tax time is a nightmare.
 Capture business expenses in your business account to make it easier to claim those deductions.

-- Make it easy for the IRS.
+- You may be audited by the IRS.
 As noted above, the IRS is more likely to audit your business and deny deductions and businesses losses if you have no clear separation between business and personal expenses.
 If you have a home-based business, for example, the IRS might not allow home business expenses if they are not separate.

-All transactions between you personally and the business must be "arm's length;" that is, the transactions clearly separate you as a personal entity and the business as an entity.
-Here are some examples of how this might work:
+All transactions between you personally and the business must be "arm's length," that is, the transactions clearly separate you as a personal entity and the business as an entity.

 Keeping Separate Accounts